Walid-1998/os_Ticket_Deployment/README.md

 In this step we configure the Apache HTTP Server so it can properly serve the osTicket application.

 First, we create a new Apache virtual host configuration file that defines where the osTicket application is located and how Apache should handle requests to it.

+This command opens the nano text editor with administrator privileges (sudo) to create a new configuration file in Apache’s sites-available directory.
+The file /etc/apache2/sites-available/osticket.conf is where we define a custom "virtual host" for osTicket.
 ```
 sudo nano /etc/apache2/sites-available/osticket.conf
 ```

 Inside this configuration file we define the document root, server settings, and directory permissions so Apache can access the osTicket installation.
+Without this file, Apache would not know how to properly serve the osTicket application, and accessing it through the browser would likely fail or show incorrect behavior.
+After opening the file with nano, I pasted the following configuration, saved it (Ctrl + O → Enter), and exited (Ctrl + X):
 ```
 <VirtualHost *:80>
     ServerAdmin admin@localhost